tisc9037/GenomeAnalysis_2026/Project_Steps/02_Genome_Assembly.md

 ## Questions 4
-### Genome and Metagenome Assembly
-1. What information can you get from the plots and reports given by the assembler (if you get any)?
-2. What intermediate steps generate informative output about the assembly?
-3. How many contigs do you expect?
-How many do you obtain?
-4. Do you expect the same result between different assemblers, for the same data?
-If you tried different assemblers, what differences do you see in the result and why do you think that is?
-5. What are the k-mers?
-What are the problems and benefits of choosing a small or a large k-mer?
-6. Some assemblers can include a read-correction step before doing the assembly.
-What is this step doing?

-### Assembly evaluation
-1. How does your assembly compare with the reference assembly?
-What could have caused the differences?
-2. Do you think your assembly is better/worse than the public one?

-### answers 4
 The assembly reports provide several key metrics that are useful for evaluating assembly quality, including the number of contigs, total assembly length, N50, genome fraction, misassemblies, and base-level errors.
 In this case, the Canu PacBio assembly is considerably more contiguous than the NanoPore assembly, with only 9 contigs and a much higher N50, whereas the NanoPore assembly contains 285 contigs and is therefore substantially more fragmented.

 A number of intermediate steps contribute to the final quality of a genome assembly.
 One of the most important is read correction, in which sequencing errors are reduced before assembly begins.
 This is followed by overlap detection, graph construction, repeat resolution, and often polishing.
 These steps are especially important for long-read data, since PacBio and Nanopore reads typically contain higher error rates than Illumina reads.